aleksonfortes/tivix-alekson/README.md

-Remember: you have to run npm install do install cypress.
+Remember: you have to run npm install to install cypress.

 To run the tests on cypress: